Reporting to Parents

 - Progress statements against the New Zealand Curriculum.

 - Goals for each student's learning in Reading, Writing and Maths.
-These are presented visually using radial graphs (click here for more information).
+These are presented visually using radial graphs and are updated by the end of each term (click here for more information).

 - End of Year General Comments which are published at the conclusion of the year summarising the student's progress and achievement.